 In addition, Design is responsible for the department's computer aided drafting and design (CADD) program including support and training.
-The division also operates a print shop that produces documents for MoDOT's monthly bid openings.
+The division also provides printed and electronic documents to support submissions of bids for MoDOT's monthly bid openings.

 The division's responsibilities include the planning processes that identify and evaluate the state's transportation needs and the location, environmental and cultural resource studies required for initial evaluation of proposed projects.
 Professional engineers, planners, environmental and cultural specialists and other support staff are involved in the comprehensive evaluation and study of transportation projects prior to detailed design.